bitwarden/passwordless-docs/src/guide/getting-started.md

 This section will explain the flow of this operation.
 Code is available in the examples section

-1. Your backend calls the Passworldess api `/register/token` endpoint with the username/id of the user.
+1. Your backend calls the Passwordless api `/register/token` endpoint with the username/id of the user.
 2. Client-side initiates the WebAuthn process and is allowed to store the credential with the Passwordless API using the token.

 ![Passwordless register flow](https://cdn.passwordless.dev/assets/passwordless.register.png)